shuperry/notes/docker.md

 * `docker-compose up -d`
     * builds and start the cluster
     * `-d` for detach mode. releases the shell
+    * only builds images when it's not there
 * `docker-compose stop`
 * `docker-compose rm -v`
     * cleanup